Decreasing-term life insurance can help you to ensure there are no mortgage repayment worries left behind for your family if you die.

 What is decreasing term life insurance?

-Designed to help protect a repayment mortgage or similar debt, decreasing-term life insurance can pay out a cash sum in the event of your death or if you’re diagnosed with a terminal illness.
+Designed to help protect a repayment mortgage or similar debt, decreasing-term life insurance can pay out a cash sum in the event of your death.

 When taking out decreasing life insurance you will be covered for a fixed period or ‘term’.
-You pay premiums either monthly or yearly, and the total amount the policy will return decreases over that period.
-When you reach the end of your policy the pay-out will be zero.
+You pay premiums either monthly or yearly, and the total cover provided will decrease over that period.
+By the end of the policy, the pay-out will be zero.

-The length of the term will normally correspond with the remaining balance on your repayment mortgage, meaning you will have cover in the event of your death and the remaining mortgage can be paid.
-The plan may need to be adjusted if you make any further mortgage arrangements.
+The length of the term should correspond with the remaining balance on your repayment mortgage, meaning you will have cover in the event of your death and the remaining mortgage can be repaid.
+If you make any changes to your mortage arrangements then you will have to review your life cover and may need to take new cover.
+You should also check that the length of the policy is long enough to cover the duration of your mortgage term.

 Decreasing-term vs level-term cover

-Level-term life insurance is beneficial to those who have minimal debt and wish to leave their loved ones a cash sum when they die.
+Level-term life insurance could be beneficial to those who have minimal debt and wish to leave their loved ones a cash sum when they die which they could use for different purposes.
+With level term cover, the amount of insurance received in the event of death stays the same for the duration of the policy.

 Mortgage life insurance

-While similar to decreasing-term life insurance in so much as the total amount of cover reduces over time in line with the mortgage repayments, mortgage life insurance differs in that the total amount paid out will go directly to the mortgage providers.
+Subject to your policy, mortgage life insurance could differ in that the total amount paid out may go directly to the mortgage providers.

 This means that the remaining balance due on the mortgage will be covered but doesn’t offer the same flexibility as decreasing-term insurance for paying other debts.